dan-nagle/h2m/README.txt

 and a warning will be printed to standard error.
 These warnings can be silenced with the -q or -s option.

-Duplicate module names: If multiple header files are found during recursive inclusion, a suffix of _[number of repetition] will be appended to create a unique module name.
+Duplicate Module Names: If multiple header files are found during recursive inclusion, a suffix of _[number of repetition] will be appended to create a unique module name.

+Other Conflicting Names: The h2m tool is not capable of finding all name conflicts.
+There is no such thing as file-wide scope in Fortran, and name conflifts will have to be fixed by hand, either by modifying a name or by modifying a USE statement to a USE ONLY statement to exclude conflicting symbols.

 File Names Begining With "_": Because _ is not a legal character at the begining of a fortran name, the prefix h2m will be prepended to create a unique module name.

+Other Names Begining With "_": Other names will also be prepended with h2m in order to create a legal identifier.

 Unrecognized Types: When h2m does not recognize a type in a header, it will print a warning about the problem and surround the questionably translated text with unrecognized_type(...) in the output.

 OPTIONS: